The autopilot assigns by what work actually costs

 Two-way GitHub sync as the source

-Commits and PRs from your existing GitHub repos drive the cost roll-up automatically.
+Issues and PRs from your existing GitHub repos drive the work items the time and cost attach to.
 No double entry.
-Issues edited in Infersync write back to GitHub via webhook.
+Edits in Infersync write back to GitHub via webhook.

 Steps to get from zero to live